Keck Interdisciplinary Surface Science facility (Keck-II)

 The Keck-II Center was established in late 2001 through the support of W. M. Keck Foundation.
 Keck-II also has received some support from Northwestern's Institute for Nanotechnology's NSF-sponsored Nanoscale Science & Engineering Center (NSEC) as well as from the State of IL and Northwestern.
 Keck-II facilitates research, collaboration, education and outreach in all science from soft biological matter to hard physical matter, specializing in surface analysis and nano-scale characterization.

 Keck-II is open to all the faculty and students at Northwestern University as well as the researchers at the nearby academic institutions and related industrial companies.
-The Keck-II Center operates and functions like its sister facilities (NIFTI and EPIC)-based on the core philosophy of open-access, hand-on training, collaboration and assistance from our able staff.
+The Keck-II Center operates and functions like its sister facilities (SPID and EPIC)-based on the core philosophy of open-access, hand-on training, collaboration and assistance from our able staff.
 Training is offered on a periodic basis, both as “crash courses” or part of hands-on structured courses, as well as individual ad-hoc training as need arises.

 The primary objective of our mission is to enhance the education, collaboration, research and outreach related to all aspects of surface analysis instrumentation, techniques and applications.
 The Keck-II facility is a shared user facility that supports a broad range of nanoscale science and technology projects, specializing in nanoscale analysis and characterization.